SkooveLearn PianoDownload on the App Store

 Find more rhythms to play

-Now that you’ve built a solid understanding of basic rhythms, you’re ready to expand your skills and confidence.
-Try exploring more songs from the Piano Beginner 1 Course to practice and reinforce what you’ve learned.
-Working with simple songs will strengthen your rhythmic foundation, making it easier to approach more complex pieces later on.
+Now that you’ve built an understanding of basic rhythms, you’re ready to expand your skills.
+Start by exploring songs from the Skoove Piano Beginner 1 Course to practice what you’ve learned.
+Working with simple songs will strengthen your rhythmic foundation allowing you to approach more complex pieces later on.
 Remember, rhythm is key to all music and each new piece you practice will bring you closer to mastering it!
-With Skoove you’ll have all the support you need as you progress on your journey to becoming a confident pianist.

 Start free trial